top of page

 Also, the partial losses of the Shimpaku by breaking induce uncertainty in the calculation of the Seimaibuai.

-The polishing rate is calculated by weight.
+The polishing rate (Seimaibuai) is calculated by weight.
 We want the polishing rate to apply as accurately as possible to each grain.
 Lighter grains, because they are broken, pull the average weight down by compensating for that of grains that would be less polished than the desired Seimaibuai.

 For example, in a batch that we mean 60% ripened, one wouldn’t want half of the kernels to be 20% polished and the other half to be whole kernels; the measure of rice will have lost 40% of its mass, but not necessarily the one you want to remove.